 “The evidence will establish that CBOE deliberately copied ISE’s patented system for executing trades,” New York-based ISE said in a court filing last month.

-Competition is increasing among derivatives-exchange operators including NYSE Euronext and Nasdaq OMX Group Inc. (NDAQ) ISE in a March 1 regulatory filing revealed plans to start a second options market called Topaz which, if approved, would be the 12th such U.S. forum.
-Nasdaq OMX owns three of the venues while CBOE and NYSE Euronext (NYX) have two each.
+Competition is increasing among derivatives-exchange operators including NYSE Euronext and Nasdaq OMX Group Inc. (NDAQ:US) ISE in a March 1 regulatory filing revealed plans to start a second options market called Topaz which, if approved, would be the 12th such U.S. forum.
+Nasdaq OMX owns three of the venues while CBOE and NYSE Euronext (NYX:US) have two each.

 ISE’s patent scrap with the Chicago Board Options Exchange began with a complaint filed in federal court in Manhattan in 2006.
 The case was transferred to Chicago after CBOE counter- sued there, seeking a finding of non-infringement.